data-preservation-programs/filplus-checker/README.md

 ## Background

 This report provides information on storage providers and data replication for a particular client in the Filecoin network.
-The report includes the following sections:

 By analyzing this information, you can better understand the health of a particular SP's storage operation.

 The results from this report should **only be used as a guide** for analyzing a particular SP.
-When using this report in conjunction with the individual context of an SP, there could be a completely valid explaination that negates the SP being flagged - this should be determined on a case by case basis.
+When using this report in conjunction with the individual context of an SP, there could be a completely valid explaination that negates the SP being flagged in the first place.
+This should be determined on a case by case basis.

-If you have any questions or feedback for the cid-checker, you can leave a comment in [cid-tracker-tooling slack channel](https://filecoinproject.slack.com/archives/C042ZBSSGP9) or submit an issue.
+If you have any questions or feedback for the cid-checker, you can leave a comment in [cid-tracker-tooling slack channel](https://filecoinproject.slack.com/archives/C042ZBSSGP9) or **open an issue**.

 ## Triggering the report

-the report can be triggered on a specific application in the [filecoin-plus-large-datasets](https://github.com/filecoin-project/filecoin-plus-large-datasets) repo for a specific client application using the following methods:
+this report can be triggered on a specific application in the [filecoin-plus-large-datasets](https://github.com/filecoin-project/filecoin-plus-large-datasets) repo for a specific client application using the following methods:

 - **label trigger** - when a label of `state:Approved` is added to the github issue.
 - **manually trigger** - add a comment to an application with this tag: `checker:manualTrigger`